Love Roma: Characters

 A member of Tsukahara's band and Hoshino's classmate.

 Publication

-Written and illustrated by Minoru Toyoda, the series originated as a one-shot that won the Afternoon Shiki Award's Grand Prize.
-The one-shot was turned into a full series, which began serialization in Kodansha's Monthly Afternoon in 2003.
-The series completed serialization in 2005.
-Its individual chapters were collected into five tankōbon volumes.
-In 2012, Shogakukan began re-releasing the volumes.
+Written and illustrated by Minoru Toyoda, the series originated as a one-shot published in the June 2002 issue of Kodansha's seinen manga magazine Monthly Afternoon, (Note: Released on April 25, 2002.) after it won the Grand Prize of the Spring 2002 Afternoon Shiki Shō (アフタヌーン四季賞).
+A sequel to the one-shot was published seven months after in the January 2003 issue, (Note: Released on November 25, 2002.) and was later turned into a full series which began serialization in Monthly Afternoon on March 25, 2003.
+The series completed serialization on October 25, 2005.
+Its chapters, referred to as "tracks", were collected into five tankōbon volumes.
+In 2012, Shogakukan began re-releasing the volumes in shinsōban format.

-In February 2005, Del Rey Manga announced that they licensed the series for English publication.
+In February 2005, Del Rey Manga announced that they licensed the series for English publication, with five volumes published between August 30, 2005 and February 27, 2007.